ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 # The Cipherists

-The server room Elliot Fetterman overlooks is red-hot, the dry air perturbed by the heat, no light other than the glow of near molten heat sinks.
+The server room Elliot Fetterman overlooks is red-hot, the dry air perturbed by the heat, no light other than the glow of near molten radiators.
 The entire computing array is sunken down into the ground, slightly; his view of it is obscured by the reinforced metal framing of a thick acrylic window, tilted overlooking the expanse.
 Each node flickers, and the whole valley of computers